 On September 28, 2017, Tessera Advanced Technologies, Inc. filed a complaint against Samsung Electronics America, Inc. and Samsung Electronics Co., Ltd. (collectively, "Samsung") in the U.S. District Court for the District of New Jersey.
-The complaint alleges that Samsung infringes U.S. Patent Nos.
-6,954,001 and 6,784,557 and requests, among other things, that Samsung be ordered to pay compensatory damages.
+The complaint alleged that Samsung infringes U.S. Patent Nos.
+6,954,001 and 6,784,557 and requested, among other things, that Samsung be ordered to pay compensatory damages.
 On November 22, 2017, Samsung filed an unopposed motion to stay the action pending resolution of a U.S. International Trade Commission investigation involving the same patents.
 On November 27, 2017, the Court granted Samsung's motion.
-This action is currently stayed.
+In December 2018, the parties reached a global settlement and the Court dismissed the case.
+This matter is now concluded.